Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Device Optimizations

 Our generator-based approach provides a general platform for optimization for compatibility with multiple different fabrication methods and foundry standards.
 We illustrate this by training two separate generators, corresponding to two widely used fabrication technologies: EBL (with $60\,\text{nm}$ min. feature size) and PL (with $150\,\text{nm}$ min. feature size) as shown in Fig.~\ref{fig:figure4}.
 The larger feature size necessary for the PL generator model was achieved through a greater scaling ratio of 1.6 for each initial upsampling stage, one fewer upsampling-convolution block compared to the e-beam model, and larger convolution kernels of $7 \times 7$ in size.
 Achieving DRC compliance at larger feature sizes requires larger convolutional kernels, effectively expanding the receptive fields of the convolutional layers.
 To manage the increased precision required for minimum-width and enclosed-area rules at this lower feature size, the $60\text{-nm}$ model utilizes three upsampling convolution layers compared to only two in the $150\text{-nm}$ version.
-The training of the PL generator model is detailed in Supporting Information 5.
+The training of the PL generator model is detailed in Supporting Information~6.
 The output grid for both the e-beam and photolithography generators were set to a pixel size of $25\,\text{nm} \times 25\,\text{nm}$.
+The electromagnetic simulation grid used by the FDFD solver was also set to $25~\text{nm} \times 25~\text{nm}$, matching the generator output resolution.
+This resolution was used consistently across all device types, including power splitters, wavelength duplexers, and mode converters.
+However, the generator output can also be resampled to other simulation grids via interpolation without retraining from scratch.
+A statistical validation of DRC compliance across a wide range of device footprints for both generator models is provided in Supporting Information~7.